dbgarlisch/tcl-Param/README.md

 ## Base Data Types

-The Param library supports the `double`, `integer`, and `string` base data types.
+The Param library supports the `double`, `integer`, `string`, and `enum` base data types.
 Base types are used to define application specific types using the `typedef` command.
-A corresponding typedef is created for each basetype.
+If appropriate, a corresponding typedef is created for each basetype.
 Base typedefs do not have a range and support all valid, type-specific values.

 Several base type aliases are also defined.